SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 This chapter was originally written by Iona Thomas and we thank her for letting us use this material.

 The Inspector is our favorite tool to look at and interact with objects.
 In Pharo, inspecting an object means opening this tool and interacting with your object.
 It is a key tool when developing in Pharo.
 It allows one to navigate the object structure, look at the state of the variables, change their value, or send messages.
+The inspector as most tools of the Pharo IDE is a tool written in Spec.
 In addition you can extend the Inspector to show information that is best suited for you.
 This is what we will see in this chapter.